RealByter/kvm/notes.md

 Next steps:
 Manage interrupts in the pic - DONE
-Add more devices to the pci - already added vga (only semantically) Handle additional cmos registers
+Add more devices to the pci - already added vga (only semantically) by now also added ata Handle additional cmos registers
 Handle APIC
 Generalize clocks
-Understand better the BAR's and investigate the mmio exit Add ps2port support - Partially DONE
+Understand better the BAR's and investigate the mmio exit Add ps2port support - DONE
+Create interrupts upon keyboard keystrokes
+Implement ATA - help: ata 955

 I'll understand how to implement multicore once I search globally: "No apic - only the main cpu is present."